Jonet8719/gwen/README.md

 #Demo
-some discrebtion of this code!
+some discrebtion of this code.